 Calculating delivery times for international shipping can be difficult especially for those that don’t use guaranteed expedited shipping services.
 In general, the less you pay, the longer the transit time (think weeks).
 It is possible for packages to ship internationally the same-day or next-day — just know you’re going to pay for it.

-International shipping rates (and cheapest options)
+International shipping companies (and cheapest options)

 The cost to send a package internationally will depend on the destination country you are shipping to along with the possibility of additional tariffs, taxes, and other fees.
 To calculate international shipping rates and discover the cheapest way to ship internationally, play around with the rate calculators below using different order weights, destination countries, and more.